VanZante, N. R. 2010. IMA's professional certification program has changed. Management Accounting Quarterly (Summer): 48-51.

 History of the CMA Exam

 According to VanZante, more than 32,000 CMA certificates have been awarded since 1972 when the exam was established.
-A chronological history of the CMA exam is provided in the table below adapted from Tables 1 and 2 in the article.
+A chronological history of the CMA exam is provided at the end of this note adapted from Tables 1 and 2 in the article.

-During the period from 1972 to 1990 the exam consisted of five 3.5-hour exams as illustrated in the table.
+During the period from 1972 to 1990 the exam consisted of five 3.5-hour exams.
 When the program began, the exam was given over a three day period once per year in a few selected locations.
 Parts 1 and 2 were given on the first day, followed by parts 3 and 4 on the second day, and part 5 on the third day.
 Most of the exam consisted of essay questions and problems, i.e., 25% multiple choice, 75% problems and essay questions.
 The exam was offered twice per year beginning in 1977.

 The CFM exam was offered during the period from 1996 and 2006, but was discontinued for lack of an audience.
 Since Part 2 of the CFM exam was the only difference between the two exams, CMA's could add the CFM designation simply by passing Part 2 which emphasized finance topics.
 Most of this finance material has been merged into the new CMA exam.